-Georgie Frost is joined in the studio by Share’s Senior Analyst Ed Bowsher.
-Today on the agenda, they discuss fat cat Wednesday and what it means.
-Plus a look into the latest news on the gender pay gap.
+Georgie Frost is joined in the studio by Personal finance blogger Andy Webb from Be Clever With Your Cash.
+Today on the agenda, they discuss yesterday's 24 hour Tube strike.
+Plus they analyse why we waste £13 billion annually on food.
 All these stories and more on The News Review.

 Sarah Pennells was joined on the line by Billy Bambrough, Editor at Verdict.co.uk to discuss some of the biggest news stories of the day, including Theresa May's comments on Brexit plans and Boris Johnson flying to New York for the first formal face-to-face meeting between members of the incoming US administration.